laminas/laminas-validator/doc/book/validators/callback.md

 # Callback Validator

-`Zend\Validator\Callback` allows you to provide a callback with which to validate a given value.
+`Laminas\Validator\Callback` allows you to provide a callback with which to validate a given value.

 ## Supported options

-The following options are supported for `Zend\Validator\Callback`:
+The following options are supported for `Laminas\Validator\Callback`:

 - `callback`: Sets the callback which will be called for the validation.
 - `options`: Sets the additional options which will be given to the validator